 - When designing payloads for compact environments stacking PCBs on top of each other can be an easy way of creating more space.
 However, care must be taken with connector selection to ensure signal integrity is maintained throughout the PCB stack.

 - If possible, reducing the number of different voltages required by the circuit can save a lot of space, both internally and externally.
 Power planes take up space internally and power converters take up valuable real estate on the external layers.
-Additionally, the size of power converter passive components can be reduced by moving to a higher frequency power converter.
+Additionally, the size of the power converter passive components can be reduced by moving to a higher frequency power converter.

-- There is often a fear of using compact high frequency power converters because of the increased EMI, however this can be mitigated using appropriate design techniques.
+- There is often a fear of using compact high-frequency power converters because of the increased EMI, however, this can be mitigated using appropriate design techniques.

 Alternative Packages or Components

 - Wherever possible opt for surface mount packages, this is particularly important if you have a board with a high number of layers.

 - Components should be checked to see if there are smaller packages available or if possible an alternative with a smaller package should be used.